close

 Supply Chain Structure and Activities

 Our trading activities are focused within the UK.
-Any company on our preferred supplier list are obliged to complete a Supplier or Sub Contractors Compliance Form and must agree to the following:
+Any company on our preferred supplier list are obliged to complete a Supplier or Sub Contractors Compliance Form which includes questions covering modern slavery.

 Due Diligence